June 21-24, 2018

 The Florida State Amateur Championship is one of the oldest and most prestigious amateur golf championships in the country.
-This year the Amateur will head to The Concession Golf Club and Ritz-Carlton Members Golf Club in Bradenton.
-The Concession Golf Club is an immaculate golf course designed by the famous Jack Nicklaus and Tony Jacklin.
-The Concession Golf Club hosted the 2015 NCAA Division I Championship and will host the Concession Cup this April when Team USA faces off against the team from Great Britain and Ireland.
+This year the Amateur will head to The Concession Golf Club & Ritz-Carlton Members Club in Bradenton.
+The Concession also hosted the 2015 NCAA Championship and hosts the bi-annual Concession Cup Matches.

-Located on tropical landscape, the Ritz-Carlton Members Golf Club offers a picturesque yet challenging golf experience.
 The Amateur Championship has a rich history dating back to 1913 with A.C.
 Ulmer winning the first of four titles.
 Other past champions include: Carl Dann Jr. (5 time champion & Hall of Fame inductee), Don Bisplinghoff (4 time champion & Hall of Fame inductee), Bob Murphy, Doug Sanders, Gary Koch, Jerry Pate, Buddy Alexander, and Blayne Barber.
-Click here for the 2017 tournament results.
+Click here for the 2018 tournament results.

 - 72 holes of individual gross stroke play

-- All players play 18 holes at The Concession Golf Club and 18 holes at Ritz-Carlton Members Golf Club before the 36-hole cut
+- All players play 18 holes at The Concession Golf Club & The Ritz-Carlton Members Club before the 36-hole cut

 - The field is split between the two courses for round one and switch courses for round two